cgutierr-zgz/cgutierr-zgz.github.io/content/posts/storing-settings-with-hydrated-bloc.md

   hydrated_bloc:
 ```

 Then, you need to initialize the storage.
 You can use the `HydratedStorage.build()` method to create a storage instance.
-You can then pass this instance to the `HydratedBloc.storage` property.
+You can then pass this instance to the `HydratedBloc.storage` property.<br>
 In this example, we will make use of the package `path_provider` to get the path to the app's document directory and the `HydratedStorage.webStorageDirectory` for web.
 We will then use this paths to initialize the storage:

 ```dart